isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-in-honour-of-war-heroes-the-legacy-of-colin-st-clair-oakes.md

 #### **The Legacy**

-Designed by a relatively unknown young architect named Colin St Clair Oakes (see box below), the Kranji War Cemetery resembles the design of many such war cemeteries he would design in South and Southeast Asia, influenced by his military service background and experience of having lived and worked in this part of the world.
+Designed by a relatively unknown young architect named Colin St Clair Oakes (see text box below), the Kranji War Cemetery resembles the design of many such war cemeteries he would design in South and Southeast Asia, influenced by his military service background and experience of having lived and worked in this part of the world.

 Oakes’ appointment by the IGWC would prove an astute choice as he would introduce a modernist sensibility to the various commemoration and pilgrimage sites he designed in the region, a sensibility that would later define his career.
 Similarly, Kranji can be framed within the wider context of similar sites that bear testament to the horrors and brutality of war.
 Although located in disparate countries, the shared architectural heritage of these sites gave rise to a common history with its own narrative: the advance of the Japanese campaign, its subsequent military confrontation and occupation, and eventual retreat.